jermason95/Data-Certification-and-Quality-Improvement/README.md

 Data profiling, which can also be done through Collibra, examines each column within a data set and compiles facts about it – data type, distribution of data values, maximums, minimums, and means.
 Profiling tells users what the data looks like without judging whether it is good or bad.

 However, to judge if it's good or bad, an expansion of the PowerBi Dashboard was created.
-Details on the functionaliy of the dashboard can be seen here (link)
+Details on the functionaliy of the dashboard can be seen here (https://github.com/jermason95/Data-Quality-for-Portfolio-Central/blob/3a28b320f3563ef9e5d01016353d0d970c47e99e/README.md)

 The two additional datasets at this point are: